ben854719/Messager-Mixer-Inc/README.md

 Summary:

 The goal of the project is to create an application that provides encryption using JavaScript and Node.js for a company called Message Mixer.
 The company intends to sell the encryption services program to developers.
 This project will demonstrate the use of various ciphers to encrypt input text and display the encrypted message within the program.
-It will prevent the hacker to retrieve information of the company.
+The application prevents the hacker to retrieve information from the company.

 Computer skills: JavaScript and Node JS.